 - Can I quantify the value it brings to our organization?

 Speaking in terms of your organization’s main goals and bringing hard data to the table will make it much easier to find an executive sponsor to drive Salesforce usage forward.

 Check out this great article from the Salesforce 360 blog on how to build a winning business case to advance a project.

 Salesforce user adoption is never a one-and-done deal.
 As companies grow and change, you’ll always find new challenges coming your way.
 Continuously monitor adoption rates and test out different ways to improve them.
 The best part is, you’ll be improving your Salesforce org in tandem with adding more users that give it value in the first place.

 S-Docs: 100% Native Document Generation and E-Signature for Salesforce

 For a fast, intuitive, and easy to use document generation and e-signature solution for Salesforce, look no further than S-Docs.
 S-Docs is 100% native to the platform, so it’s easier to configure and blends seamlessly with your current workflows.
-Get started today on the AppExchange, leave us a message, or contact email@example.com for information about a customized demo.
+Get started today on the AppExchange, request a demo, or contact email@example.com for information about a customized demo.
 We look forward to hearing from you!